 The Gateway Arch that now rises at Jefferson National Expansion Memorial symbolizes this city’s important place in America’s history.
-Completed in 1874, the 10-story stainless steel arch is an engineering marvel.
+The 10-story stainless steel arch, completed in 1965, is an engineering marvel.
 Get the answers to all your questions about its design and construction.
 Then enjoy a 4-minute tram ride to the top, for panoramic views of the Mississippi River, Missouri, and Illinois.

 Once you’re back on solid ground, visit the Museum of Westward Expansion to learn about Lewis and Clark and their exploration of the Louisiana Purchase.
 Hear the stories that compelled people to pack up their wagons and make the long, arduous journey West.

 Before you hit the road, stop into the Old Courthouse.
 An icon in the St. Louis skyline today, this elegant Federal-style building would have dominated the landscape in the 1880s.